Is it rugby? Is it golf? It's both! New sport launches in Oxford

-AN OXFORD rugby was on hand to kick off a new sport in the city.
+OXFORDSHIRE'S rugby team was on hand to kick off a new sport in the city.

 Fresh from their county championship final win at Twickenham, players from Oxfordshire Rugby XV were on hand at Hinksey Heights Golf Club on Saturday to launch a RugbyGolf course.